MobiGarage-Group-11/emmywilliams.github.io/README.md

 # MobiGarage project-website

 This project was about a mobile application called MobiGarage.
-This is a flutter app that can run android as per now.
+This is a flutter app that can run on android as per now.

 # Features
 - Enable drivers to easily locate Oriental Motors incase of any emergency